0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/chain.md

 This function is instrumental in tracking user behaviour associated with different chains, facilitating a richer analysis in the [0xArc Analytics App](https://app.0xarc.io).

+These must be manually tracked when using the NPM package.

 ---

 ## Basic Usage